mengwangoxf/mengwangoxf.github.io/index.md

 : [Ningning Xie](https://xnning.github.io/) from University of Hongkong is visiting us for four months.
 Welcome Ningning!

 Dec, 2020
-: [Weixin Zhang](https://wxzh.github.io/) is joining the team as a senior research associate on the [*EXHIBIT*](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T008911/1) project.
+: [Weixin Zhang](https://wxzh.github.io/) joins the team as a senior research associate on the [*EXHIBIT*](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T008911/1) project.
 Welcome Weixin!

 Jun, 2020
 : I am very glad to be nominated for *Inspiring and Innovative Teaching Award* at Bristol for my Functional Programming unit.
 I had a lot of fun and it seems that the students did too!